ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 [atomic]: #atomics

-It turns out our intuition assumes what the literature calls _sequential consistency:_ essentially, the principle that things happen in order they're written, and parallelism just means we're not sure which domain will do its next thing.
+It turns out our intuition assumes what the literature calls _sequential consistency:_ essentially, the principle that a program can be fully understood by taking the actions that each domain is going to perform and thinking about how those actions might be _interleaved_ but not _reordered._ Maybe domain A does all of its work first, or maybe domain B does, or maybe they go back and forth.
+But in the end, if sequential consistency holds, the result will be as if you ran all of those actions in _some_ sequence where each domain's actions happen in order.

 This principle is so essential that it's hard to imagine reasoning about a multicore program without it.
+Without sequential consistency, there is no one state of the machine.
+Each domain has its own view of memory reflecting a hodgepodge of writes that other domains have performed, and since those writes can be observed out of order, “impossible” states can occur.
+In our example, if domain B observes the write to `initialised` first, it sees a state where `initialised` is `true` and `price_of_gold` is still `0.0`.
+So having sequential consistency would rule out that bad state.

-Alas, OCaml 5 doesn't guarantee sequential consistency for this code—because of the data races.
+Alas, OCaml doesn't
+guarantee sequential consistency for this code—because of the data races.
 There are two data races, to be specific: each of `price_of_gold` and `initialised` is being modified by domain A and read by domain B in parallel.
 When there is a data race, the OCaml memory model throws up its hands and says